Zorba the Greek (film): Plot

-Among the other residents is a young and attractive widowed woman who is resented and hated by the villagers for not remarrying.
-A young local boy, the son of one of the more important peasants, is madly in love with her, but she has spurned him repeatedly.
+Among the village residents is a young, widowed woman who is resented by the villagers for not remarrying.
+A local boy Pavlo is madly in love with her, but she rejects him.
 One rainy afternoon, Basil offers her his umbrella, which she reluctantly takes.
-Zorba, who increasingly treats his 'Boss' as a pupil or nephew, knowingly suggests that she is attracted to him, but Basil, ever shy, refuses to pursue her.
+Zorba suggests that she is attracted to him, but Basil shyly refuses to pursue her.

-To get supplies to build the zip-wire to bring the timbers down the mountain, Basil gives Zorba some money and sends him to the large port of Chania to buy cable and other supplies.
-But in Chania Zorba gets drunk, visits a cabaret, and spends money on presents and on drinking champagne with a cabaret dancer/hospitality girl with whom he spends the night.
-He also has his hair dyed as a symbol of his rediscovered youth and potency.
-In a letter to Basil, he details his exploits.
-Angered by Zorba's irresponsibility and the squandering of his money, Basil untruthfully tells Madame Hortense, who is smitten with Zorba but feels abandoned, that Zorba intends to marry her upon his return, upon hearing which she is ecstatic.
-Meanwhile, the Widow returns Basil's umbrella by way of Mimithos, the village idiot.
+To get supplies to build the zip-wire for timber, Basil gives Zorba some money and sends him to the port of Chania to buy supplies.
+Instead, Zorba gets drunk, visits a cabaret, and spends money on presents, champagne, and a dancer with whom he spends the night.
+He dyes his hair to feel more youthful.
+Angered, Basil lies to Madame Hortense, who is smitten with Zorba but feels abandoned, that Zorba intends to marry her upon his return, exciting her.
+Mimithos, the village idiot, returns Basil's umbrella.
+Basil, while drunk, goes to the widow's house.
+They spend the night together, which is discovered by the jealous men of the village.

-Basil, after much agonising, and untypically unshaven and perhaps drunk, goes to the Widow's house.
-She lets him in but then she sheds some tears.
-Embarrassed, he decides to leave but she stops him and they spend the night together.
-However, their assignation has been observed by the jealous men of the village.